ARCCA/intro_singularity/_episodes/02-singularity-gettingstarted.md

 *Part II: Creating images, running parallel codes*
  1. **Building Singularity images**: Explaining how to build and share your own Singularity images
  1. **Running MPI parallel jobs using Singularity containers**: Explaining how to run MPI parallel codes from within Singularity containers
+ 1. **Running Singularity containers with GPUs**: Explaining how to run MPI parallel codes from within Singularity containers

 > ## Prerequisites